Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables' values like a detective interrogating a suspect.**  You'll be surprised how often a simple "Where's Waldo?" of your data reveals the culprit.
-(Bonus points for using a descriptive print statement –  no more cryptic `print(x)` mysteries!)
+- **Pro Tip:**  Before wrestling with a bug for hours,  try renaming your variable from `myVariable` to `slightlyMoreDescriptiveVariableName`.
+You'd be amazed how often this solves the problem.
+It's like magic... or at least, good hygiene for your code.
+(And if it doesn't fix it, at least you've made your code slightly less embarrassing.)

 ---

-### 📅 Last Updated: 2024-12-23 01:17
+### 📅 Last Updated: 2024-12-23 08:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!